Google “marriage jokes” and these are some of the things you’ll find:

-My husband and I take this seriously, and try to live out this kind of love each and every single day.
+My husband and I take this seriously, and try to live out this kind of love each and every single day which is why each year I look for the best anniversary gifts for him.
 Some days are way harder than others, and many times we make mistakes.
 But more than anything, we have committed to five things to keep our marriage strong…

 It’s easier to be friends than lovers.
 And those who start as friends, make the best lovers.
 John and I founded our relationship on a really strong friendship.
 I see the roots of that friendship sprouting in our marriage every day.
 Each component to our friendship is like a string- and we have string after string tying us together and holding us close.
 We share similar interests, hobbies, passions, and beliefs that keep us connected.
 But we also have many differences- differences that we see as opportunities to learn, experience, and get to know one another even more.
 We love spending time together, experiencing things with one another, and consider the other as our best friend.
 We don’t let our marriage cover over our friendship…it only accentuates it.

 When I met John I thought he was the funniest man alive.
 Now I know better ????
 But the truth of the matter is he keeps me laughing and makes me smile.
 We have so much fun together, and some of our most intimate memories involve us laughing until there are tears streaming down our faces.
 There is a time and place in marriage for tears of frustration, anger, and sadness…but there should also be a time for tears of joy.
 Make that a priority in your marriage.